Roger Machado (footballer): Coaching career

+Early career

-Machado returned to his first club Grêmio on 5 January 2011, as an assistant manager.
-He left the club in December 2013, and was subsequently appointed manager of Juventude the following 19 February.
+Machado returned to his first club Grêmio on 5 January 2011, as an assistant coach.
+He left the club in December 2013, and was subsequently appointed head coach of Juventude the following 19 February.

-Sacked on 28 July 2014, Roger was named Novo Hamburgo manager on 19 December.
-On 26 May 2015, he replaced Luiz Felipe Scolari at the helm of former side Grêmio.
+Sacked on 28 July 2014, Roger was named Novo Hamburgo head coach on 19 December.

+Grêmio

-Machado led the club to an impressive third position during the campaign, being praised for his tactical duties.
-On 15 September 2016, after a poor run of form, he resigned.
+On 26 May 2015, Machado replaced Luiz Felipe Scolari at the helm of former side Grêmio.
+He led the club to an impressive third position during the campaign, being praised for his tactical duties.

+On 15 September 2016, after a poor run of form, Machado resigned.

+Atlético Mineiro

 On 2 December 2016, Machado was announced at Atlético Mineiro, signing a two-year deal.
 He was relieved from his duties on 20 July of the following year, after a 2–0 home loss against Bahia.

+Palmeiras

-On 22 November 2017, Machado was appointed manager of Palmeiras for the 2018 season.
-He was dismissed the following 26 July, being subsequently replaced by Luiz Felipe Scolari; his team went on to win the first division after his dismissal.
+On 22 November 2017, Machado was appointed head coach of Palmeiras for the 2018 season.
+He was dismissed the following 26 July, being subsequently replaced by Scolari; his team went on to win the first division after his dismissal.

+Bahia

 On 2 April 2019, Machado replaced sacked Enderson Moreira at the helm of Bahia.
 On 2 September of the following year, after a 5–3 home loss against Flamengo, he was himself dismissed.

+Fluminense

-On 27 February 2021, Machado was named manager of another club he represented as a player, Fluminense.
+On 27 February 2021, Machado was named head coach of another club he represented as a player, Fluminense.
 He was sacked on 21 August, after being knocked out of the 2021 Copa Libertadores.

+Grêmio return

 On 14 February 2022, Machado replaced Vagner Mancini at the helm of Grêmio, but was himself dismissed on 1 September.

+Juventude

-On 12 January 2024, he returned to Juventude after nearly ten years, in the place of Thiago Carpini.
+On 12 January 2024, Machado returned to Juventude after nearly ten years, in the place of Thiago Carpini.
+On 17 July, amidst rumours of a possible move to Internacional, he resigned from Ju.

+Internacional
-On 17 July 2024, amidst rumours of a possible move to Internacional, Machado resigned from Ju.
-The move was confirmed the following day, as he agreed to a contract until December 2025.

-After a defeat to Grêmio on 21 September 2025, Internacional announced the sacking of Roger and his staff.
+Machado's move to Inter was confirmed on 18 July 2024, as he agreed to a contract until December 2025.
+After a defeat to Grêmio on 21 September 2025, the club announced his sacking.

+São Paulo

+On 10 March 2026, Machado took over São Paulo also in the top tier, replacing Hernán Crespo.
+On 13 May, after being knocked out of the 2026 Copa do Brasil by former side Juventude, he was dismissed.